Blogs24 Jun 2025

 Vitamin K | Green leafy vegetables, dairy, soybean oil |

 Essential micronutrients such as vitamins A, D, C, E, B6, and B12, folate, zinc, iron, copper, and selenium play vital roles in supporting the immune response at various stages.
-Consuming adequate amounts of micronutrients are crucial for the proper functioning of physical barriers and immune cells.
+These nutrients are vital for the function of immune cells and maintaining physical barriers, underlining the benefits of micronutrients in disease prevention.

 Research on Selenium found that those with lower amounts of Selenium in their bodies were more likely to suffer from heart conditions.
-They established that the concentrations of Selenium were inversely linked to coronary heart disease.
-So having the required number of micronutrients like Selenium may help you reduce the risk of facing major heart conditions.
+Adequate intake of micronutrients like selenium can lower this risk.
+This illustrates the connection between macro and micronutrients and heart health, showcasing how micronutrient intake can influence long-term wellbeing.

 Micronutrients are vital for ageing adults as they support immune function, maintain healthy skin and vision, and help prevent cognitive decline.
 Furthermore, they aid in the absorption and utilisation of macronutrients, contributing to overall well-being.